 General Partner at Viola Ventures

 Daniel Cohen is a General Partner at Viola Ventures.
-He has been at the fund since 2013 and his investment interests include Consumer Internet, e-Commerce and Digital Media.
+He has been at the fund since 2013 and his investment lie in everything B2C, including Consumer Internet, e-Commerce, DTC, Games and Digital Media.

 Daniel joined Viola Ventures after 11 years at Gemini Israel Ventures.
 At Gemini he invested in various companies including Adap.tv (acquired by AOL for $450M), Outbrain, Watchdox (acquired by Blackberry for ~$100M), and Minute Media.

 Daniel began his career as a developer and product manager in a few Israeli high-tech companies, including Commtouch and Scitex.
 He has a BA in computer science and psychology from Tel-Aviv University and an MBA from INSEAD.

 THINGS YOU MIGHT NOT KNOW ABOUT DANNY

 He’s an avid runner and music lover: “I finally managed to complete my first 2 marathons during 2016 & 2017.
-I also love music, and am a huge Pearl Jam fan.
-In fact, in the past 10 years I have seen them in concert over 20 times!”
+I also love music, and am a huge Pearl Jam and Led Zeppelin fan.

 He’s also a soccer fan: “For the past 40 years, I have been a fan of Hapoel Haifa, one of the oldest soccer clubs in Israel.
 Seeing them win the Israeli cup in May 2018 was one of my happiest moments.”

 He grew up in Haifa, but spent a few years in the US: “I went to Junior High in Palo Alto, back in 1983.
 My parents are both retired University Professors from the Technion.”